volunteerlabs/PythonSerialMonitor/README.md

 This program by itself is not very different from many other serial monitor programs.
 It has been intentionally kept simple with a very open (MIT) license so that it can be taken apart and reused in other applications.

+A .wxg file is also included in this repository which can be loaded and modified using WxGlade a very simple python GUI builder for WxPython.

 ![alt text](https://raw.githubusercontent.com/volunteerlabs/PythonSerialMonitor/master/images/serial_monitor.png)

 ## Installing